Cascading from the winds to the disk: the universality of supernovae-driven turbulence in different galactic interstellar media: Power spectra and turbulence in the galaxy models

 \subsection{The $k$-space structure of the turbulence}

-In \autoref{fig:powerspec}, we plot the integrated spectra of the total velocity $\u$ (top row), the kinetic energy $\sqrt{\rho}\u$ (second row), the decomposed compressible $\u_c$ and incompressible $\u_s$ velocity modes (third row), and the sound speed $c_s$ (bottom row), for MW (left column) and SB (right column), all normalized by the integral power.
+In \autoref{fig:powerspec}, we plot the integrated spectra of the total velocity, $du^2(k)/dk$ (top row), the kinetic energy $d\rho u^2(k)/dk$ (second row), the decomposed compressible $du_c^2(k)/dk$ and incompressible $du_s^2(k)/dk$ velocity modes (third row), and the sound speed $dc_s^2(k)/dk$ (bottom row), for MW (left column) and SB (right column), all normalized by the integral power.
 The gaseous scale height, $k_0 \sim \ell_0^{-1}$, is indicated with the grey vertical line.
+All fitted indexes for spectra are shown in Table~\ref{tb:slopes}, and the exact empirical indexes, with the caveats associated with measuring over a fixed range of $k$ in simulations that are not scale-free, are discussed in \autoref{app:slopes}.

-Beginning with the first row, we compensate the velocity spectra for \citet{Kolmogorov1941}-type turbulence, and we find that all models have a shallower than the \citet{Kolmogorov1941} spectrum, following the $k^{-3/2}$ spectrum found in the magnetohydrodynamic (MHD) SNe-driven turbulence study of \citet{Gent2021_supernova_turbulence_and_dynamo} and also the MHD studies by \citet{Beattie2025_nature_astronomy} and \citet{Iroshnikov_1965_IK_turb}.
+Beginning with the first row, we compensate the velocity spectra for \citet{Kolmogorov1941}-type turbulence, and we find that all models have a shallower than the \citet{Kolmogorov1941} spectrum, and MW models follow the $k^{-3/2}$ spectrum found in the magnetohydrodynamic (MHD) SNe-driven turbulence study of \citet{Gent2021_supernova_turbulence_and_dynamo} and also the MHD studies by \citet{Beattie2025_nature_astronomy} and \citet{Iroshnikov_1965_IK_turb}.
 This spectrum has also been derived for weak acoustic wave turbulence \citep{Zakharov_acoustic, Kochurin_2024_acoustic}, and shown to potentially be embedded within supersonic turbulence if one completely resolves a subsonic cascade \citep{Ferrand_2020,Beattie2025_nature_astronomy}.
 This is plausible for our set up if SNe shocks become linear sound waves on small enough scales.